 8. Make a homemade flytrap

 I hate fruit flies.
 They pop up wherever there’s something sweet and seem to linger forever.
-So after I got tired of running after them, trying to crush them in my clapping hands while yelling “fruit fly!”, I took to a more scientific approach.
+So after I got tired of running after them, I took to a more scientific approach.

 I’ve tried several homemade flytraps, but I’ve had the most success with this: Add a squirt of dish soap to half a cup of apple cider vinegar in an open container.
-The flies are attracted to the sweet-smelling vinegar and the soap breaks the surface tension, drowning the fly.
-Apple cider vinegar is dirt-cheap: $3.83 for a gallon at Walmart, although you can buy a smaller bottle for about a buck.
-Put a few of them around the house where you see the pests, but don’t put them near open windows; it encourages more to come in.
+The flies are attracted to the sweet-smelling vinegar, and the soap breaks the surface tension, drowning the fly.

 10. Practice mosquito management

-Mosquitoes are annoying bloodsuckers that, at worst, can transfer disease; at best, they leave itchy red welts.
-We discussed ways to ward off the annoying bugs in 5 Cheap Steps to Eliminate Mosquitoes, like:
+Mosquitoes are annoying bloodsuckers.
+At best, their bites leave itchy red welts.
+At worst, they can transfer disease such as the Zika virus.
+We discussed ways to ward off the annoying bugs in “5 Cheap Steps to Eliminate Mosquitoes,” including:

 - Get rid of standing water: Mosquitoes lay eggs in stagnant water, so take away their breeding ground by overturning water in open containers and throwing mulch or soil over yard puddles.